CoFH/cofh.github.io/docs/thermal-expansion/decoctive-diffuser/index.md

 cardinal directions, and can be rotated using a [wrench](/docs/wrenches/).

 ### Operation
 When a [fluid potion](/docs/thermal-foundation/potion-fluid/) is supplied to a decoctive diffuser, it will begin applying the potion's [effect](https://minecraft.gamepedia.com/Status_effect) to nearby entities in a certain area (9x9x9 for [potions](https://minecraft.gamepedia.com/Potion), 13x13x13 for [splash potions](https://minecraft.gamepedia.com/Splash_Potion) and 17x17x17 for [lingering potions](https://minecraft.gamepedia.com/Lingering_Potion)) centered on the device.
 The duration of the applied effect is one fourth of the duration of the potion itself.
-The device spreads potion effects every 60 ticks (3 seconds), consuming 50 mB of potion per cycle.
+The device spreads potion effects every 60 ticks (3 seconds), or directly after it is activated by a [redstone signal](#redstone-control).
+It consumes 50 mB of potion per cycle.

 The effects of a decoctive diffuser can be boosted by placing reagent items in its reagent slot.
 Reagent will boost the device's effects for 15 cycles per